-But the time had come where I began to see that life burns away, searing the soles of our feet as we follow a hazy path.
-I attacked it anyway, with my oils and graphite, bending it sometimes to my will.
-I felt it could be defined; that the thing there could be captured.
-Being was not just idleness of thought.
+But the time had come where I began to see that life burns away, searing the soles of feet following a hazy path.
+I continued to attack it anyway, with my oils and graphite, bending it sometimes to my will.
+I felt that eventually it could be defined; that the thing there could be captured.
+A perfect perception was not just idleness of thought.
 Or so it seemed.

 The Chef, master of an intoxicating cafe, delighted in the subjugation of senses.
 Intentionally, he let experience pass through his grasp, creating with the purpose of obliteration.
 And he and I, and our friends and lovers, we consumed it to excess.

 The next day we were of two worlds.
 I, the Painter, wracked with existential pain, and the Chef, ignoring his hangover, eager to do it again.
-He believed life was like a zephyr over the road; the Painter thought it was the asphalt and concrete.
+He believed life was like a zephyr over the road; the Painter thought it was the black and white of concrete and asphalt.
 Yet, we both loved our journey, didn’t we?